AFLplusplus/AFLplusplus/docs/env_variables.md

     similarly by setting the environment variable `AFL_USE_UBSAN=1`.
 Finally there is the Control Flow Integrity sanitizer that can be activated by `AFL_USE_CFISAN=1`)

+  - Setting `AFL_USE_LSAN` automatically enables Leak-Sanitizer, provided that your compiler supports it.
+To perform a leak check within your program at a certain point (such as at the end of an __AFL_LOOP), you can run the macro __AFL_LEAK_CHECK(); which will cause an abort if any memory is leaked (you can combine this with the LSAN_OPTIONS=suppressions option to supress some known leaks).

   - Setting `AFL_CC`, `AFL_CXX`, and `AFL_AS` lets you use alternate downstream
     compilation tools, rather than the default 'clang', 'gcc', or 'as' binaries